Sarah Constantine, PhD, Licensed Psychologist

 About me

-I have 15 years of experience as a mental health provider in NYC, assisting clients with relationship difficulties, anxiety, depression, life transitions, relationship trauma, grief, sexual concerns, and existential and identity-related distress.
-I trained as a psychologist and earned my doctorate from the City College of New York (CUNY) in 2017.
-During my graduate training, I received supervision and practiced psychotherapy at a community mental health clinic, a college counseling center, a group home for adolescents in foster care, and in the Psychiatry department of Mount Sinai Beth Israel Medical Center.
-After earning my doctoral degree, I completed a two-year postdoctoral fellowship specializing in Emotionally Focused Therapy for couples, as well as individual psychotherapy focused on attachment, relationships and sexuality.
+I have 17 years experience as a psychotherapist in NYC, assisting clients with relationship concerns, anxiety, depression, life transitions, relationship trauma, grief, sexual concerns, and existential and identity-related distress.
+I trained as a clinical psychologist and earned my doctorate from the City College of New York (CUNY) in 2017.
+During my graduate training, I received supervision and practiced psychotherapy at community mental health clinics, a college counseling center, a group home for adolescents in foster care, and in the Psychiatry department of Mount Sinai Beth Israel Medical Center.
+After earning my doctoral degree, I completed a two-year postdoctoral fellowship specializing in Emotionally Focused Therapy for couples as well as individual psychotherapy focused on attachment, relationships and sexuality.

-I started my private practice in 2019, a few months before the coronavirus pandemic hit the US, and transitioned to working with clients through telehealth.
-My spouse and I welcomed a baby in 2020, and since then I have enjoyed working with many expectant and new parents on navigating Covid-related stressors, work-life balance and maintaining self-care and personal fulfillment while raising young children.
+I started my private practice in 2019, a few months before the COVID pandemic, and transitioned to working with clients through telehealth.
+A became a parent to a human in 2020, and I enjoy working with expectant, new and experienced parents by providing support in the areas of work-family balance, investment in physical and mental health, personal fulfillment, and developing and nurturing healthy relationships.
 While most of my clients currently prefer the convenience of virtual therapy, I do meet with some clients in-person at offices in Park Slope and Carroll Gardens, Brooklyn.
+You are welcome to ask me about in-person availability.

-Having lived and worked abroad in India and Thailand, I am skilled at building relationships across cultures and attuned to cultural influences in my clients’ lives.
+Having lived and worked abroad in India and Thailand, and having travelled considerably in my youth, I am skilled at building relationships across cultures and attuned to cultural influences in my clients’ lives.
 I affirm LGBTQIA+ identities, and believe therapists have a responsibility toward anti-racist action and intersectional justice.
 I work with individuals and couples who practice monogamy as well as those who practice consensual non-monogamy.

 Therapeutic Approach

-Attachment theory is a research-based psychological model that describes some of the key ingredients to sustaining healthy, secure and fulfilling relationships throughout life.
+Attachment theory is a research-based psychological model that describes some of the key ingredients that sustain healthy, secure and fulfilling relationships throughout life.
 Attachment theory highlights the importance of being emotionally attentive and reliable, offering physical and emotional comfort, and allowing for appropriate autonomy, in developing strong and resilient relationships.

 I’ve been researching, writing about and practicing psychotherapy grounded in attachment theory since 2008.
 While I don’t emphasize attachment labels, I’ve found that attachment wounds are often at the root of clients’ difficulties with trust and vulnerability.
-Many people grow up experiencing emotionally disappointing relationships with their parents or primary caregivers, and then carry over negative patterns of thinking and relating into their adult relationships.
-It’s possible to heal some attachment wounds within oneself, as well as emotional injuries that have occurred between you and close significant others.
-Psychotherapy is a great way to have challenging conversations with yourself—assisted by a knowledgeable and caring other —about how you want to nurture yourself and your close relationships.
+Many people grow up experiencing emotionally disappointing aspects of relationships with their parents or primary caregivers, and carry over negative patterns of thinking and relating into their adult relationships.
+It’s possible to process and heal some attachment wounds within oneself, and to repair emotional injuries that have occurred between romantic partners and in other significant relationships.
+Psychotherapy is a great way to have challenging conversations with yourself—assisted by a knowledgeable and supporting other —about how you want to nurture yourself and your close relationships.

 Services & Investment